ayeright/ml-assisted-hyperparameter-search/README.md

 Overview
 ---------------------
-Using a random forest to optimise convolutional neural network (CNN) hyperparameters on the famous CIFAR-10 image dataset.
+Using a random forest to optimise convolutional neural network (CNN) hyperparameters on the famous CIFAR-10 image dataset, as described in the PDF document in this repo.

 Documentation
 ---------------------